12 Ways to Fix Night Light Not Working in Windows 11

 7. Force Restart Your PC

-I have long been a fan of hard reset aka force restart as it is exceptionally effective in troubleshooting miscellaneous issues.
+I have long been a fan of a hard reset, aka force restart, as it is exceptionally effective in troubleshooting miscellaneous issues.
 Therefore, I’m going to call upon this very solution to troubleshoot the night light.

 8. Update Windows